-This NIS has been prepared in accordance with the relevant provisions of the Habitats Directive, the Habitats Regulations and the Planning and Development Act, as well as the relevant case law and current guidance.
+This NIS has been prepared in accordance with the relevant provisions of the Habitats Directive and the Habitats Regulations as well as the relevant case law and current guidance.
 It has demonstrated that, in the absence of appropriate mitigation, the Strategy could adversely affect the integrity of European sites, in view of their Conservation Objectives.
 In light of this finding, this NIS has prescribed appropriate mitigation to eliminate or minimise such effects.
 This assessment has been undertaken on the basis of the best scientific knowledge in the field and the Precautionary Principle.
 No reasonable scientific doubt remains as to the absence of such effects.